 With a refrigerator and a microwave in the room, it’s easy to stretch your budget with a trip to a local grocery.
 A 24-hour Harris Teeter market is on the next block, and Trader Joe’s in another block farther.
 The convenience of picking up snacks, drinks, and food that can be easily warmed up, make staying at this property full of value for travelers on a budget.

 When you’re ready to splash out a bit, head to King Street for evening dining or back into D.C. for one of its The hotel offers a complimentary shuttle to both the metro and King Steet, check with the front desk for a schedule.

 I don’t recommend a car if you’re staying here, with easy public transportation there’s really no need.
 If you need a car for the day to go explore a little farther afield, there’s a car rental desk on property.
 The price may be a little higher than if you shopped around for a bargain, but the convenience outweighs the differential and the $28/day self-parking charge.
 You can reserve in advance if you know your schedule, or request one on a walk up.

 The Sheraton Suites Old Town Alexandria is located at 801 North Saint Asaph in Alexandria, Virginia.
 It is a pet-friendly hotel.

 Rates start around $179/night with great discounts during the winter months.
 Expect to pay more during spring break time and during the summer.
 With so many ways to stretch your travel budget, this price represents substantial value if you’re traveling in the D.C. area.
-Book your stay directly online at the hotel website or go through a site like Priceline or Expedia.
+Book your stay directly online at the hotel website or go through a site like Expedia.